-I could have sat down and researched all kinds of Bond facts and figures before writing the review.
-But I’ll just use my frame of reference, constructed using the films and the one non-Fleming book I’ve read.
+Rather than pop myself down and research all kinds of Bond facts and figures before writing this review, I’ve chosen to use my personal frame of reference for Bond; the films and the one non-Fleming book I’ve previously read.

-So when I was looking for something to read whilst in Kenya, I chanced upon a new Bond book.
-My previous read, Devil May Care, didn’t wow me but I was willing to give another author a chance.
-The Fleming estate are passing the reigns to a new author each book so maybe this would be more interesting.
+That book, Devil May Care, didn’t wow me but I was willing to give another author a chance.
+As the Fleming estate are passing each book to a new author perhaps this one would be more interesting.
 Pages and pages describing a tennis match didn’t get the juices flowing last time!
-Reading a synopsis made me more curious as much of the story takes place in Africa.
-How apt.

 It’s 1969 and Bond is celebrating his 45th birthday, alone.
-Soon he is assigned with taking out the leader of a small nation.
+Soon enough he is tasked with the assassination of small African nation’s leader.
 Relatively simple, until Bond is shot and left for dead.
 He puts his recovery time to good use, striking out alone without the backup of his Majesty’s Secret Service as he seeks revenge.

 Boyd takes us into Bond’s past as he relives events from WW2, which brings with it restless nights and troublesome thoughts.
 We also see what could be Bond’s future, as he appears happy to let women take the lead and wonders if he should change his hairstyle.
 The cinematic Bond is rarely as emotional or open as he is here, with Bond not only surprised at his own savagery, but always open to doubt.

-Don’t worry though, as Bond still drinks his weight in alcohol and has a love for fast cars, as well the female form, to balance out this more emotional side.
+Fret now though!
+This Bond still drinks his weight in alcohol and loves cars, as well as the female form, to balance out this more emotional side.

-The level of humanity seen here in a character who most see as a quip spewing killing machine was the biggest surprise, and a welcome one.
-On the negative side a Bond tale can generally be judged by it’s villain.
-Here we have a fairly generic bad guy with a disfigurement and a trademark, yet Kobius Breed doesn’t stick in the memory in the same Blofeld or Oddjob do.
+The level of humanity seen here in a character who most see as a quip spewing killing machine was the biggest surprise, and a most welcome one.
+On the negative side, if you were to judge this tale on the quality of it’s villain, it’s a let down.
+A fairly generic bad guy with a disfigurement and a trademark, Kobus Breed doesn’t stick in the memory in the same Blofeld or Oddjob do.
 He ultimately just strikes me as a glorified henchman with an incredible pain threshold.